shareandcharge/sharecharge-lib.js/README.rst

 - ``id [string]``

-    Unique identifier of the connector (generated by Share & Charge)
+    Unique identifier of the evse (generated by Share & Charge)

 - ``owner [string]``